-- Copying data stored in one region to a compute engine VM in another region
+- Copying data stored in one region to a compute engine virtual machine (VM) or Cloud Environment persistent disk in another region.

-Network egress charges vary, but within the United States, the cost is typically $0.01 per GB.
+Network egress charges vary, but copying data to a Google Cloud storage location within the United States typically costs $0.01 per GB.

-To access GCS data from within the same Cloud region where the data are stored incurs no no egress charges.
+Accessing GCS data from within the same Cloud region where the data are stored incurs no egress charges.

 Retrieval cost considerations